Preventing Dehydration During Cancer Treatment

 Good Sources of Liquids to Keep Hydrated

 All food contains some fluid.
-Only those that are liquid at room temperature should be counted toward your goal of 64 ounces per day.
+Only those that are liquid at room temperature should be counted toward your daily fluid goal.
 The following is a list of foods and beverages that can be counted toward your fluid goal:

 * Drinks that contain caffeine will contribute to fluid loss.
 Use decaffeinated versions of these drinks instead.